 3 The FY 2021-22 allocation of the SADW Fund is $130 million minus estimated staff costs.

-4 General Fund allocations for Arrearages, Infrastructure, and Drought are from the Budget Act of 2021 and subsequent amendment by SB 129.
+4 General Fund allocations for Arrearages, Infrastructure, and Drought are from the Budget Act of 2021 and subsequent amendments by SB 129 and SB 170.

-5 Amounts shown for Infrastructure and Drought are the allocations minus 5 percent for state operations.
+5 Amounts shown for Infrastructure, Drought, and PFAS are the allocations minus 5 percent for state operations/administrative costs.

 6 This is an estimate of the amount of repayable loan financing that may be expended for small DAC projects that also receive grant funding.
 The total amount of anticipated repayable loan financing that is expected to be committed in FY 2021--22 can be found in the DWSRF Intended Use Plan (IUP).
 Additional repayable loan financing is available for small DAC projects, if needed.